juanludataanalyst/indeed_data_scraper_request/readme.md

 # 🔧 Indeed Data Scraper

 Welcome to the **Indeed Data Scraper**!
-This Python-based project is designed to scrape job postings from Indeed for specific roles and locations.
-It collects the HTML of individual job postings and traverses all available pages from the last 14 days.
+This Python-based project is designed to scrape job postings from Indeed for specific roles and locations using **Requests** and Beautiful Soup and .
+It collects the HTML of individual job postings and traverses all available pages from the last 14 days, allowing users to extract detailed descriptions and all relevant data from every posting.

 ---